Get ready in case it snows

-Critical areas, such has accessibility ramps and fire-exit doors, will be cleared first.
+Critical areas, such as accessibility ramps and fire-exit doors, will be cleared first.
 All primary and secondary pedestrian areas will be cleared as soon as practical after snow events.
 When needed to aid with snow removal, vendor Brightview will lend assistance to UC’s Grounds Services.

 As part of the university’s sustainability and environmental stewardship efforts, UC’s Grounds Services’ snow-removal efforts have adopted more eco-friendly methods.
-Last year, UC began using liquid de-icer before and after snow and ice events.
+UC uses liquid de-icer before and after snow and ice events.
 This liquid de-icer helps prevent sodium damage to landscape and lawn areas.
 Salt usage and the environmental damage it can cause has also been reduced by select, strategic reductions in snow clearance.
 For instance, select areas like the Braid on Sigma Sigma Commons, will not be cleared (though primary walkways nearby will be).
 Or, broad portions of very wide staircases will be cleared to make for safe passage vs. complete clearance.

 There are a variety of steps you can take now to prepare for inclement weather:

 - Provide your cell number to the university in order to receive emergency text messages.
 See https://ucdirectory.uc.edu/EmergencyTextMessaging.asp